jmuthoka-design/group1-python-quests/README.md

 ## Peer Review

-This group reviewed two peer groups' submissions as required by Deliverable 2.
-Feedback was provided via [GitHub PR comments / Issues — update with the method actually used].
+This group reviewed two peer groups' submissions as required by Deliverable

 ## Notes

-- All 30 scripts were tested in Python 3.12 before submission — every conditional branch and loop boundary was run and confirmed to produce the expected output.
+- All 30 scripts were tested in Python 3.12 before submission every conditional branch and loop boundary was run and confirmed to produce the expected output.
 - **Quest 30** (Reflective Scribe) adds explanatory comments to three earlier scripts: `quest_07_magic_number_converter.py`, `quest_13_maze_of_many_choices.py`, and `quest_18_loop_of_riddles.py`.
 Each comment explains *why* the code is written that way, not just what it does.